NREL-Sienna/PowerApps.jl/README.md

 ## License

-PowerSystemManager is released under a BSD [license](https://github.com/NREL/PowerSystemManager.jl/blob/master/LICENSE).
+PowerSystemsApps is released under a BSD [license](https://github.com/NREL/PowerSystemsApps.jl/blob/master/LICENSE).
-PowerSystemManager has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).
+PowerSystemsApps has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).